 The Emerald Pools have three levels, the Lower, Middle, and Upper Pools, and all three are accessible from the Kayenta Trail.
 The trail links the Grotto to the Middle Pool, which leads both to the Upper and Lower Pools in turn.

-Arguably one of the most famous day-hikes in Utah, this steep route takes hikers 1,488 feet above the canyon floor, to the edge of one of the most dramatic spires in the National Parks system.
+Angels Landing is arguably one of the most famous day-hikes in Utah, this steep route takes hikers 1,488 feet above the canyon floor, to the edge of one of the most dramatic spires in the National Parks system.